Sachinbadole/Cryptocurrrency-And-It-s-Future-/README.md

 Platform provides deatils of cryptocurrency like bitcoin and ethereum and also it provides the predicted price of currency for net 150 days.

-We use RNN LSTM to build the prediction model.
+# We use RNN LSTM to build the prediction model.
-Frameworks and librarirs are :
+# Frameworks and librarirs are :
-# Pandas Numpy Matplotlib scikit-learn
+Pandas Numpy Matplotlib scikit-learn
-# Tensorflow, Keras.
+Tensorflow, Keras.
-# Streamlit
+streamlit
-# Pycharm
+Pycharm
-# jupyter Notebook
+Jupyter Notebook
-# Data Lore
+Data Lore

 TO run the project follow below steps:
 # create a virtual enviroment in pycharm